Update Aug 23, 2020: A new bill has passed the House to increase the premium processing fees by a whopping $1,000.

 Returned Check Fee, Credit Card Fee Non Refundable

 DHS has clarified that they will stop charging returned check fee of $30.

-The credit card company have sided with customer in many cases as there was not clear mention of word ‘non-refundable’ by USCIS.
+The credit card company has sided with the customer in many cases as there was no clear mention of word ‘non-refundable’ by USCIS.

 USCIS says that they need extra fees due to increased steps in application processing including ‘Social media screenings’ and ‘National security Checks’ before approving applications.

-It is a known fact that 15 day premium processing timeline is not honored if your application is waiting for security check.
+It is a known fact that a 15-day premium processing timeline is not honored if your application is waiting for a security check.